-- Research paper (10%): - This is a well-documented academic paper, which uses a number of appropriate (original, mostly print) sources to support a clear line of argument.
-This research can originate either from literature or from topics triggered by the readings in Current Issues, depending on the interests of the student. - Final exam (10%): The final exam will be cumulative with the content of the midterm with the addition of logical fallacies and a short essay response to one of the readings.s
+• Research paper (10%):

+This is a well-documented academic paper, which uses a number of appropriate (original, mostly print) sources to support a clear line of argument.
+This research can originate either from literature or from topics triggered by the readings in Current Issues, depending on the interests of the student.

+• Final exam (10%): The final exam requires students to demonstrate skills they have developed throughout the semester.